colemanimhoff/fundamentals/react-redux/README.md

 React DOM uses camelCase for it's property naming.

-JSX prevents injection attacks by escaping embedded values by default and ensures that you can never inject anyting that's not explicity written in your application.
+JSX prevents injection attacks by escaping embedded values by default and ensures that you can never inject anything that's not explicitly written in your application.

 Babel compiles JSX down to `React.createElement()` calls